-(millions of dollars) 2012 2013 2014 2015 2016 Thereafter Total Expenditures for nuclear fixed 263 260 535 476 554 29,353 31,441 asset removal and nuclear waste management 1
+(millions of dollars) 2012 2013 2014 2015 2016 Thereafter Total Expenditures for nuclear fixed asset removal and nuclear 263 260 535 476 554 29,353 31,441 waste management1

 1 Most of the above expenditures are expected to be reimbursed by OPG's Nuclear Funds as established by the ONFA.
 The contributions required under the ONFA are not included in these undiscounted cash flows but are reflected in the table under the heading, Contractual and Commercial Commitments.